gruntwork-io/docs/docs/pipelines/tutorial/index.md

 aws ecr batch-delete-image --repository-name hello-world --image-ids imageTag=v1.0.0
 ```

-Then terraform can take care of the rest:
+Then Terraform can take care of the rest:

 ```shell
 cd ../ecr-repositories